CVL-UESTC/RDVQ/README.md

 ## 🌿 Code will comming soon

 ## ⭐ Contact
-If you have any questions about ECVC, please contact Shiyin Jiang (shiyin.jsy@gmail.com)
+If you have any questions about RDVQ, please contact Shiyin Jiang (shiyin.jsy@gmail.com)

 ## BibTeX
 ```bibtex